Getting Started with Blazor Chart Component in Blazor WASM App

 Install Syncfusion® Blazor Charts NuGet in the App

-To add Blazor Chart component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Charts.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor Chart component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Charts.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 Prerequisites